opendocsg/slw-judgments-backfill/2011_SGHC_183/report.md

 20     Counsel had submitted that it was proper “to consider the two importation offences as a single

 transaction for sentencing purposes”. [note: 7] He was referring to the “one transaction rule”.
-This rule is that where two or more offences are committed in the course of a single transaction, all sentences in respect of these offences should be concurrent rather than consecutive – _Kanagasuntharam v Public Prosecutor_ [1991] 2 SLR(R) 874 (“ _Kanagasuntharam_ ”), per Yong Pung How CJ at [8].
+This rule is that where two or more offences are committed in the course of a single transaction, all sentences in respect of these offences should be concurrent rather than consecutive – _Kanagasuntharam v Public Prosecutor_ <span class="citation">[1991] 2 SLR(R) 874</span> (“ _Kanagasuntharam_ ”), per Yong Pung How CJ at [8].
 However, Yong CJ noted that difficulty may arise over what constitutes one transaction, and he also observed that the rule is not absolute, and that its application is subject to the facts of the case and the circumstances of the offence.

 21     Does the one transaction rule apply to the two importation offences in the present case?
 The accused was importing methamphamine which belonged to him as a principal and he was also importing diamorphine which did not belong to him as an agent of Eric for payment.
 He was going to retain the methamphamine, but the diamorphine was to be collected from him.
 While he had committed the two offences at the same time and at the same place, it cannot be said that the two offences were parts of one transaction.